blacksmithgu/obsidian-dataview/docs/docs/api/data-array.md

     to(key: string): DataArray<any>;
     /**
      * Recursively expand the given key, flattening a tree structure based on the key into a flat array.
 Useful for handling
-     * heirarchical data like tasks with 'subtasks'.
+     * hierarchical data like tasks with 'subtasks'.
      */
     expand(key: string): DataArray<any>;